umccr/infrastructure/cdk/apps/agha/elsa_test_data/README.md

 # Elsa Test Data

 This is just a CDK for mock data of the AGHA store bucket.
-The aim is for [`elsa-data`](https://github.com/umccr/elsa-data) to use this for testing before using the store ag data.
+The aim is for [`elsa-data`](https://github.com/umccr/elsa-data) to use this for testing before configuring the production AGHA data.

 Ref: https://github.com/umccr/elsa-data/issues/207